-We note that corollary \ref{EBA-NoTrans} implies that a proposition similar to Proposition \ref{2p5} cannot be proved for $\EBA$.
-Thus to find an upper bound on the class of provably recursive functions of $\EBA$, we cannot use the techniques similar to those we used for $\BA$ and $\BA+\U$.
+Corollary \ref{EBA-NoTrans} shows that a proposition similar to Proposition \ref{2p5} cannot be proved for $\EBA$.
+Thus to find an upper bound on the class of the provably total functions of $\EBA$, we cannot use techniques similar to those we used for $\BA$ and $\BA+\U$.